Leonm00/Webots-Room-Generator-Tool/README.md

 - Using a graphic interface to create the different walls
 - Using an image to extract contours representing walls

+## Features not included
+This tool cannot be used to create walls that are not straight.

+## Successfully tested version of Python
+- Python 3.10
+- Python 3.11

 ## Libraries used

 - [NumPy](https://pypi.org/project/numpy/) for arrays